Reading Comprehension in SSC CGL Tier II is the most scoring section of English. The questions are directly based on the content of the passage.

 3. The statement that the dazzling sunshine was "for once unfiltered by layers of air" means

 But I did not want to shoot the elephant.
 I watched him beating his bunch of grass against his knees, with the preoccupied grandmotherly air that elephants have.
 It seemed to me that it would be murder to shoot him.
 I had never shot an elephant and never wanted to.
-(Somehow it always seems worse to kill large animal.)
+(Somehow it always seems worse to kill a large animal.
 Besides, there was the beast's owner to be considered.
 But I had got to act quickly.
-I turned to some experienced-looking Burmans who had been there when we arrived, and asked them how the elephants had been behaving.
+I turned to some experienced-looking Burmans who had been there when we arrived and asked them how the elephants had been behaving.
 They all said the same thing; he took no notice of you if you left him alone, but he might charge if you went too close to him.

 1. The phrase 'Preoccupied grandmotherly air' signifies